l1990790120/l1990790120.github.io/content/about.md

 #### <i class="fa fa-suitcase"></i> Where I Work

+Currently I am Software Engineer at Square.

-Currently I am Master Data Engineer at Capital One.
+Prior to that, I was Master Data Engineer at Capital One (New York, NY) working on Identity Verification, Fraud and ML Platform.

 Prior to that, I was Senior Data Engineer at Deloitte Digital (New York, NY), where I ...